therek/playground/nomad/README.md

 1. Use the first link to initialize the cluster and unseal the instance.

-1. Visit other Vault instances and to unseal them.
+1. Visit other Vault instances to unseal them too.

 ## Set up TLS communication